WolfOfCryptoSOL/solana-check-contested-wallets/README.md

 Add your RPC URL to config.json.
 (Go to https://helius.dev if you don't have one)<br><br>
 Add your target wallet address to config.json (use the test ones below if you don't have)<br><br>
-Edit your block and transaction limit<br><br>
+Edit your block and transaction limit: <br>

-Block Limit - how many blocks after the target wallet you wanna check until<br><br>
-Transaction Limit - amount of transcations you want to check in that block
+	Block Limit - how many blocks after the target wallet you wanna check until Transaction Limit - amount of transcations you want to check in that block

 <details open>
 <summary>Test Wallets</summary>